Olive Garden Interview

 • Customers can purchase Olive Garden salad dressing at their restaurants.

-• They sell gift cards, and they offer the ability to order take-out online.
+• They sell gift cards and offer the ability to order take-out online.

 • Olive Gardens’ parent restaurant is Darden Restaurants.